-Join Doug Rose for an in-depth discussion in this video Set success criteria, part of Delivering in Data Science Sprints.
+Join Doug Rose for an in-depth discussion in this video Set success criteria, part of Learning Data Science: Using Agile Methodology.

 - In a 1921 interview, Thomas Edison said…that his assistant was discouraged…by their failed experiments.…The famous inventor was cheery…and assured them that they hadn't failed.…They were always learning something new.…Once they learned something,…they were free to try it a different way.…Today we know Thomas Edison was right…because of his many successes.…A few of them are still in use today.…There were also a few experiments that were lost to history.…Not many people still play on their concrete piano.…